justEstif/bot-o-mat-rv/README.md

 Be creative and have fun!
 Use this list or create your own features.

 - [ ] Allow users to create multiple robots at one time
+    - using curl and api route to create multiple robots
 - [ ] Create a leaderboard for tasks completed by each Robot
 - [ ] Create tasks specific for each robot type, this could work in conjunction with the leaderboard.
 For e.g. robots that are assigned tasks that their